Don’t Think Twice, It’s All Right

 Who’s gonna buy you ribbons when I’m gone?

-¶ 14 Leave a comment on paragraph 14 0 Many felt at the time that Dylan should have at least acknowledged Clayton’s contribution.
+Many felt at the time that Dylan should have at least acknowledged Clayton’s contribution.
 The music was in the public domain, so in a strictly legal sense, it was free game.
-Furthermore, the changes Dylan made to the song were significant, and made the song much better.
+Also, the changes Dylan made to the song were significant and made the song much better.
 Still, at least to me, he cuts it pretty close.

-¶ 23 Leave a comment on paragraph 23 0 I like Jerry Reed’s take quite a bit, nails it.
+I like Jerry Reed’s take quite a bit, he nails it.

 It ain’t no use to sit and wonder why, babe